Leros: Geography

 The municipality has an area of 74.172 km2.
 The municipality includes the populated offshore island of Farmakonisi (pop.
-10), as well as several uninhabited islets, including Levitha and Kinaros, and had a 2011 census population of 7,917, although this figure swells to over 15,000 during the summer peak.
+21), as well as several uninhabited islets, including Levitha and Kinaros, and had a 2021 census population of 7,992, although this figure swells to over 15,000 during the summer peak.
 The island has a coastline of 71 km.
 It is known for its imposing medieval castle of the Knights of Saint John possibly built on a Byzantine fortress.
 Nearby islands are Patmos, Lipsi, Kalymnos, and the small islands of Agia Kyriaki and Farmakos.
 In ancient times it was considered the island of Parthenos Iokallis and linked to the Hellenistic and Roman literature on Meleager and the Meleagrides.
-The administrative centre and largest town is Agia Marina, with a population of 2,672 inhabitants.
+The administrative centre and largest town is Agia Marina, with a population of 2,380 inhabitants in 2021.
 Other sizable towns are Lákki (pop.
-1,990), Xirókampos (908), Kamára (573), and Álinda (542).
+2,093), Xirókampos (710), Kamára (673), and Álinda (699).

 Transportation

 The Leros Municipal Airport at Partheni connects the island multiple times a day with Athens (45 minute flight).
-There are also ferry connections to and from Piraeus and the other islands of the Dodecanese, including the HighSpeed Ferry which connects directly to Mykonos during summer (4 hours).
+There are also ferry connections to and from Piraeus and the other islands of the Dodecanese, including the HighSpeed Ferry, which connects directly to Mykonos during summer (4 hours).
 The Catamaran Dodekanisos Express connects Leros with most of the Dodecanese islands.
 Leros also has a range of connections to other nearby islands with airports, including Kos, Kalymnos, Rhodes and Samos, which are a short boat ride to Leros (1 – 2 hours).

 Traditional music

-Many local songs of Leros are among the most famous among the traditional (nisiotika) music of Greece.
-Among the most famous are Pote Tha'nixoume Pania, "Pos to Trivun to Piperi" Mes tou Aegeou ta Nisia and Proutzos.
-Lerikos is the name of local dance.
-In addition, the dance Issos is danced in Nisos Leros (Leros Island)The most loved instruments there are Tsampouna τσαμπούνα, lyra λύρα and violin.
+Many local songs of Leros are among the most famous in the traditional (nisiotika) music of Greece, the most celebrated being "Pos to Trivun to Piperi", "Mes tou Aegeou ta Nisia" and "Proutzos".
+Lerikos is the name of the local dance; also noteworthy is the Issos dance.
+The most loved instruments in the island are tsampouna (τσαμπούνα), lyra (λύρα) and violin.

+There is a special genre of music on Leros called "Havas" (plural:Havades).
+The best known havas on Leros is that of Prouzos.
+There are also some well known havades such as "Tou Yiannouká", "Tou Mpiláli" aka "Ároma".
+There are some lesser known such as "Tou Nisíriou", "Tou Loulourgá", "Tou Yiagoúla" and "Tou Kantoúni".
+Famous musicians of Leros include: